 Treat Hip Pain with an Anterior Hip Replacement in Williamsport, PA

 An anterior hip replacement, also called hip arthroplasty, is a tissue-sparing technique that approaches the hip joint from the front of your body rather than from your side or back.
-An orthopedic surgeon can work between your muscles without detaching them from the hip or thigh bones, leaving them relatively undisturbed.
+An orthopaedic surgeon can work between your muscles without detaching them from the hip or thigh bones, leaving them relatively undisturbed.

-Benefits of Anterior Hip Replacement at Susquehanna Health
+Benefits of Anterior Hip Replacement at UPMC

 Doctors are always looking for ways to make surgery less invasive, while still keeping it safe and effective for their patients.
 Anterior hip replacement offers patients an array of benefits, allowing you to get back to the things you love doing.